patrickzipf/patrickzipf.github.io/_posts/2023-01-31-Getting-started-with-Jekyll.md

 categories: [ Jekyll ]
 featured: true
 ---
 So you want to get started with Jekyll?

 Well, you've come to the right place.
-This post will walk you through the steps to get you going!
+This post will walk you through the steps to get you going if you're new to Jekyll and want to get it up and running with a clean instance.
+We recommend if you're brand new to Jekyll though you use our other instructions that utilize this site as a template for you to build your own site, complete with theme and sample content.

 ## Get Started